- chapter 13

 - Ch.
 26-28

-It's best to begin by reading through the chapter.
-Then take note of the ending in 13,53.
-This as we have seen is Matthew's usual way of ending a discourse (7,28; 11,1).
+It's best to begin by reading through the whole chapter and then take note of the ending in 13,53.
+This verse is Matthew's usual way of ending a discourse as we have already seen (7,28; 11,1).
 Once again the evangelist has adapted the phrase to indicate the theme of the chapter.

 We can then note how the theme of parables is announced at the beginning in 13,3 and how the theme runs through the whole of the discourse.
 Parables are mentioned again in the conclusion in verse 53 as well as several times during the discourse.